xbeat/Machine-Learning/README.md

 MissForest is a powerful non-parametric algorithm for imputing missing values in mixed-type datasets.
 It utilizes random forests to handle both categorical and continuous variables simultaneously, making it versatile for various data types.
 This method iteratively imputes missing values by training a random forest on observed values, predicting missing values, and repeating until convergence or a maximum number of iterations is reached.

+## 9 Ways to Use Python Lambda Functions

+Introduction to Lambda Functions in Python

+Lambda functions, also known as anonymous functions, are a powerful feature in Python that allow you to create small, one-time-use functions without formally defining them using the def keyword.
+They are particularly useful for simple operations and can make your code more concise and readable.

 ## Understand How Namedtuple Works in Python

 Introduction to namedtuple